ninchistudios/DCS_Missions/OpOligarch/README.md

 Flight Plan:
 * BULLSEYE WPT 6.
-* CAP depart first and take station WP2-WP3 outside 20nm SAM threat area, weapons free.
+* CAP depart 1510 and take station WP2-WP3 CAP ALPHA outside 20nm SAM threat area, weapons free.
 Primary responsibility for A2A targets.
-* DEAD depart second and engage TOO on Saipan, prioritising the north of Saipan.
+* DEAD depart 1512 and engage AD TOO on Saipan, prioritising the north of Saipan.
 Defensive A2A only.
 * DEAD recover first when winchester in fuel state order.
 * CAP recover second in fuel state order.
 * Recovery Tanker available from T+30M.